U.S. oil prices set for worst month in over a year as floods hit demand

 Related: How, when and what to give to help Harvey victims

-The country's biggest fuel transport system, the Colonial Pipeline, also said it would shut its main diesel, jet fuel and gasoline lines because of outages at its supply points.

-Traders from Europe to Asia were scrambling to fix fuel cargoes to the United States, with price reporting agency Argus registering a record monthly trade volume of European gasoline barges.
+Analysts said the status of U.S. refineries could be a key to oil prices going forward.

+"We could see rising U.S. crude inventories in the next couple of weeks until demand from refineries recovers.
+But by the end of September I expect the situation to be almost back to normal," said Frank Schallenberger, head of commodity research at LBBW.

-Analysts at Goldman Sachs and Stifel said infrastructure outages could last several months, although it was difficult to estimate the exact damage.
+Analysts at Goldman Sachs and Stifel said they expected U.S. infrastructure outages to last several months but said it was difficult to estimate the exact damage.

-"We still expect production growth to resume, however Harvey probably pushed it out a couple of months or maybe even a quarter," said analysts at Stifel.

-Crude markets remained weak after sharp losses in the previous session.
-The closure of so many U.S. refineries has resulted in a slump in demand for the most important feedstock for the petroleum industry.

-U.S. West Texas Intermediate (WTI) crude futures were set to close the month down 8 per cent, their steepest monthly loss since July 2016.
-They traded at $46.09 a barrel at 1201 GMT, up 13 cents on the day, after falling more than 1 per cent on Wednesday.

-International benchmark Brent crude was at $51.22, up 36 cents from the previous session, when the contract fell more than 2 per cent.
+Others saw potential for operational refineries to delay typical September seasonal maintenance to benefit from high prices.

-"Refineries outside the affected area may delay maintenance to benefit from high processing margins," said Carsten Fritsch, oil analyst at Commerzbank.
+"Refineries outside the affected area may delay maintenance to benefit from high processing margins," said Commerzbank oil analyst Carsten Fritsch.

 "Hence, the negative impact on crude oil demand and oil product supply might be less severe than feared."

-Others said the refinery closures would lead to a rise in crude inventories.

-"We could see rising U.S. crude inventories in the next couple of weeks until demand from refineries recovers.
-But by the end of September, I expect the situation to be almost back to normal," said Frank Schallenberger, head of commodity research at LBBW.

-The trend for shrinking oil stocks and expectations for an uptick in global oil demand growth meant analysts polled on a monthly basis by Reuters raised their oil price forecasts for the first time in six months.
+The trend for shrinking oil stocks and expectations for a rise in global oil demand growth meant analysts polled on a monthly basis by Reuters raised their oil price forecasts for the first time in six months.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.